 • Narrow roads and more.

-Can I take an HGV hazard perception mock test?
+Can you take a mock HGV hazard perception test?

 If you want some in-depth HGV hazard perception test practice, you’re able to take mock tests before your actual test to make sure your reaction times are on point, giving yourself the best chance of passing the first time.